mqtthiqs/at-doc/docs/modules/agitation.md

 - **Multiplicity**: When enabled, each destination has its own independent agitation engine; when disabled, they all move in unison.

+!!! note

-Note: the relative phases of agitations are chosen at random on initialization; they are not saved with the patch.
+    The relative phases of agitations are chosen at random on initialization; they are not saved with the patch.

 ## Tips and tricks